yfaway/openhab-rules/README.md

 ## Alerts (email)
 * Generic framework to send alerts from any rules.
 The alert currently just emails owners.

+## Ecobee Thermostat
+* In the winter turn on the farm when owner is at home.
+This helps to circulate the air to the second floor.
+Turn if off when armed away.

 ## Display
 * Garage door status.
 * Presence.